-C-1 Criteria Flammata Point Scale Category Criteria Elements (Maximum Possible) 1.Lived in a Disproportionately Impacted Area (DIA) Black-50pts Hispanic-25pts 50 Native-10pts 2.
-Conviction History Convicted of a marijuana offense Black-Sopts Hispanic-25pts Native-10pts Eligibility Criteria OR 2a.
-Convicted of a drug offense 50 Black-20pts Hispanic-10pts Native-5pts OR 2b.
-Family member convicted of any drug offense-5pts 4.
-Black (150pts), Hispanic (75pts), Native American (25pts) Based on arrest rates ratios from [240,000 Marijuana Arrests Costs, Consequences, and Racial Disparities of Possession Arrests in Washington, 1986-2010, Marijuana Arrest 150 Research Project Total for Category 250 Eligibility Criteria Weight % of overall Scoring 38% Black Ownership - 100%- 200pts 90-99%-150pts 76-89%-100pts 51-75%-50pts Or Hispanic Ownership - 100%- 100pts Social Equity Ownership Scoring 90-99%-75pts 76-89%-50pts 200 51-75%-25pts Or Native Ownership - 100%- 40pts 90-99%-30pts 76-89%-20pts 51-75%-10pts Total for Category 200 Social Equity Plan Elements Weight % of overall Scoring 31% 1.
-Executive summary, vision and mission? a.
-Employment and labor practices 150 Business Plan Do you have a previous cannabis business experience that would make your business more visble?
-50 Total for Category 200 Business Plan Elements Weight % of overall Scoring 31% Other Priority Criteria 1.
-Do you want to apply for the Technical Assistance Grant and how much do you need?
+Category Criteria Elements Point Scale 4 lived in a Disconnection tally Impacted Seas (D14) (Maximum Possible) 1.
+Lived in a Disproportionately Impacted Area (DIA) Black-30pts Native-10pts 50 Conviction History Convicted of a marijuana offense Black-30pts Hispanic-23pts Eligibility Criteria Native-10pts 50 OR 2s.
+Convicted of a drug offense Black-20pts Hispanic-10pts Native-Spts OR 2b.
+Family member convicted of any drug offense-Spts Black (150pts), Hispanic (75pts), Native American (25pts) Based on arrest rates ratios from (240,000 Marijuana Arrests Costs, Consequences, and Racial Disparities of Possession Arrests in Washington, 1986-2010, Marijuana Arrest 150 Research Project 250 Total for Category Eligibility Criteria Weight % of overall Scoring 250 38% Black Ownership - 100% - 200pts 90-99% - 130pts 76-89% - 100pts 51-75% - 30pts Or Hispanic Ownership - Social Equity Ownership Scoring 100%-100pts 90-99%-75pts 76-89%-30pts 31-75%-23pts Or Native Ownership - 200 100%- 40pts 90-99%-30pts 76-89%-20pts 51-75%-10pts Total for Category 200 Social Equity Plan Elements Weight % of overall Scoring 31% Executive summary, vision and mission?
+Employment and labor practices 150 Business Plan 2.
+Do you have a previous cannabis business experience that would make your business more viable?
+50 Total for Category 200 Business Plan Elements Weight % of overall Scoring 31% Other Priority Criteria Do you want to apply for the Technical Assistance Grant and how much do you need?
 No Points 3.
 Do you have ownership of a current license, what percentage?
-No Points Affirmations (licensee must affirm that all stateme nts are true and risks being removed from consideration if any statement is found to be untrue) Affirm the business is at least 51% minority owner ship ime you lived there it's accurate on your application and plan.
-Affirm if you represent you or your family member Affirm If you represent you have marijuana busine was convicted of a marijuana or drug offense it is true.
-Affirm everything on your application and business Affirm all owners and parties of interest that are re No Points Affirm all ownership represented on the plan is the including all documents to WSLCB, county, and city Affirm that no outside management companies of any form of controlling interest in the business.
-Affirm that you are a resident of the state of Wash Affirm that any affirmations that are affirmed by a pplicant and found not to be true will result in denial of application or license revoked.
-Other Priority Weight % of overall Scoring 0% (0pts) Total Score: 650
+No Points untrue) Affirm the business is at least 51% minority owner Affirm if you lived in a DIA area and the length of 1 Affirm if you represent you or your family member of the firm if you represent you have marijuane busines.
+Affirm the your parties of interest that are raffirm all owners and parties of interest that are raffirm all ownership represented on the plan is the including all documents to WSLCB, county, and cit affirm that no outside management companies of any form of controlling interest in the business.
+Affirm that you are a resident of the state of Wash time you lived there it's accurate on your application and plan.
+If was convicted of a marijuana or drug offense it is true.
+It is true to splan and the application are accurate.
+It is a same ownership that will be represented on the application and the operating agreement y.
+It is a splan is true to splan and the application and the operating agreement y.
+It is a splan is true to splan and the application and the operating agreement y.
+It is a splan is a splan and the operating agreement and the operating agreement is a splan and the operating agreement y.
+It is a splan and the operating agreement agreement and the operating agreement ag No Points Other Priority Weight % of overall Scoring 0% (Opts) Total Score: 650